Planning on buying an Xbox One this year? Here’s our run-down of the Xbox One features to look out for.

 to three other people and there’s even support for instant messaging via

 the on-screen keyboard.
-Skype will also power the Xbox One's party chat, which supports up to eight users when you are playing multiplayer.
+Skype will also power the Xbox One's party chat, which supports up to eight users when you're playing multiplayer.

-You will need to have an Xbox LIVE Gold membership to use it although Skype is offering free group video calling and 100 minutes of calls per month for the first six months.
+You'll need to have an Xbox Live Gold membership to use it, although Skype is offering free group video calling and 100 minutes of calls per month for the first six months.

 Next, read Best Xbox One Games of 2014